The Colossus of Rhodes (film): Production

-The film was originally meant to star John Derek.
-However he clashed with Sergio Leone and was replaced by Rory Calhoun.
-Derek was fired in June 1960.
-This resulted in a legal case.
+The film was originally meant to star John Derek, but on set he immediately clashed with Sergio Leone and the crew, at first refusing to rehearse scenes, then colliding with the master of arms and attempting to interfere in Leone's directorial duties.
+Derek was fired in June 1960, and this resulted in a legal case.
+He was replaced by Rory Calhoun, who all along Leone considered more fitting than Derek for the Dario character, because of his comedic approach to the material and his "tired nonchalance".

 Leone filmed exterior scenes at the Laredo harbour, Cantabria, the Bay of Biscay, the Manzanares el Real and Ciudad Encantada at Cuenca.

 Reception

-According to MGM records the movie made a profit of $350,000.
+According to MGM records the film made a profit of $350,000, and reviews at the time praised the visuals.
+Overall, however, its reviews tend to range from average to bad - in particular it is faulted for its story, acting, and length.

+Retrospective reviews generally describe it as typical for its genre and lacking the distinctive qualities of Leone's later movies.
+Reviews of the Colossus itself as a setpiece are mixed, with some describing it as genuinely impressive and others as cheesy or overused.

 Depiction of the Colossus

+Originally Leone planned to have the Colossus statue with the face of Benito Mussolini, before opting for a less explicit political metaphor and choosing a design inspired by the Stadio dei Marmi statues produced under the fascist regime.

 Although no physical references of the original Helios Colossus are known to exist, the structure is rendered in this film as being an Etruscan image of the god Apollo following the kouros style of sculpture, with a slight “archaic smile.”
-It is shown to be about 300 feet high (nearly three times the height of its historical counterpart) holding a bowl at chest level with elbows raised outward, straddling each side of the harbor entrance.
-It is also revealed to be a hollow metal sculpture, much on the same order as the Statue of Liberty, with several interesting features: an interior spiral staircase leading to a second set of stairs at the head of the statue; a chain system that runs practically the height of the statue, which controls sliding doors to a dungeon; permanent openings at the pupils of the eyes and the ears – large enough for a man to pass through; a drawbridge-style door hidden in the center chest that opens to the bowl; the bowl can be filled with burning materials and used as an altar; the fire in the bowl can be dropped on anything beneath by means of a divided trap door on its bottom; and the entire top third of the statue's head has a dodecagonal opening that allows for catapults to be fired out of it.
+It is about 300 feet high (nearly three times the height of its historical counterpart) and holds a bowl at chest level with elbows raised outward, straddling the harbor entrance.
+It is also revealed to be a hollow metal sculpture, much on the same order as the Statue of Liberty, with an interior spiral staircase leading to a second set of stairs at the head of the statue; a chain system that runs practically the height of the statue, which controls sliding doors to a dungeon; permanent openings at the pupils of the eyes and the ears, large enough for a man to pass through; a drawbridge-style door hidden in the center chest that opens to the bowl, which can be filled with burning materials, used as an altar, and dumped on anything beneath by means of a divided trap door on its bottom; and a dodecagonal opening that allows for catapults to fire out of the top third of the statue's head.

-While the statue in the film is shown to be made of iron and burnished brass (or perhaps bronze) and barefoot, barechested and bareheaded, wearing only a short men's Greek-style skirt and a headband, the original poster depicts the statue as highly polished bronze, completely outfitted with Roman sandals and armor, including a centurion’s imperial galea.
+While the statue in the film is made of iron and burnished brass (or perhaps bronze) and barefoot, barechested and bareheaded, wearing only a short men's Greek-style skirt and a headband, the original poster depicts the statue as highly polished bronze, completely outfitted with full panoply, including an attic helmet.